Archive for category Series: What to Paint

 Flowers in Watercolour (What to Paint) || Wendy Tait

-Posted by henry in Author: Wendy Tait, Medium: Watercolour, Publisher: Search Press, Series: What to Paint, Subject: Flowers on June 10, 2011
+Posted by Henry in Author: Wendy Tait, Medium: Watercolour, Publisher: Search Press, Series: What to Paint, Subject: Flowers on Jun 10, 2011

 Given that this is only the second title in this series, full marks to Wendy for subverting it already.
 Not so much because I always rather admire a rebel but because it means that the format is already being opened up and that can’t be a bad thing if it’s not to become formulaic.